jdlgc/Curso2021-2022/HandsOn/Group17/TransporteMad App/readme.md

 Beginning with a CSV file, we have created an RDF from where the data is extracted.
 Once this RDF was built, we linked it to Wikidata, so we could obtain additional information about the different districts.
 You can filter the information through:
 BiciMad station:
-    - Neighborhood
+    - Neighborhood.
-    - Urban estate
+    - Urban estate.
-    - Type of reservation
+    - Type of reservation.
-    - Number of seats
+    - Number of seats.
-    - Coordinates
+    - Coordinates.
-    - Address
+    - Address.
-    - Release date
+    - Release date.
-    - District
+    - District.

 Taxi stand:
-    - Coordinates
+    - Coordinates.
-    - Release date
+    - Release date.
-    - District
+    - District.
-    - Neighborhood
+    - Neighborhood.
-    - Urban estate
+    - Urban estate.
-    - Type of reservation
+    - Type of reservation.
-    - Way of parking (park at an angle or park on the sidewalk)
+    - Way of parking (park at an angle or park on the sidewalk).
-    - Number of seats
+    - Number of seats.
-    - Address
+    - Address.

 Cercanias station:
-    - Settlement
+    - Settlement.
-    - Province
+    - Province.
-    - File card
+    - File card.
-    - Description
+    - Description.
-    - Coordinates
+    - Coordinates.
-    - Address
+    - Address.
-    - Zip code
+    - Zip code.

 ### Tools: